-The German radwegs (cycle paths) are like everything else in that beautiful country: well-signed, well-organized and well-maintained.
-Germany is the easiest country on which to transport your bikes by train and as long as you don’t make anyone late, they love you.
+The radwegs (cycle paths) in Germany are like everything else in that beautiful country: well-signed, well-organized and well-maintained.
+When it comes to transporting your bikes by train, Germany makes it easier than other European countries.
+As long as you don’t make anyone late, they love cyclists.
 Our favorite routes in the country were along the Rhine River Valley (be sure to roll your bike onto a river boat and float downstream awhile as well) and the long sloping ride along the Elbe River, which is renamed the Labe after it flows into the Czech Republic, downstream from Dresden.

-One city not too cycle friendly: Prague.
-Between the cobbled streets, the labyrinthine downtown area and the language barrier that makes the slavic languages so difficult, Prague was a challenge, especially with four little kids.
-Eastern Europe, in general is far behind Western Europe in their development of cycle-friendly networks, which is to be expected.
+One city that’s not too cycle friendly: Prague.
+Between the cobbled streets, the labyrinthine downtown area and the language barrier that makes the Slavic languages so difficult, Prague was a challenge, especially with four little kids.
+Eastern Europe, in general, is far behind Western Europe in their development of cycle-friendly roadways, which is to be expected.
 The bus system in Prague, however, is excellent.

 One place you cannot take your bicycle: Venice, Italy.
 Bicycles are not allowed in the city, proper, and even if they were it would be a nightmare.
 The walking paths through and around the canals are narrow, cobbled and interrupted regularly by bridges of many steps up, and then down.
 Leave your cycles at the campground in Maestre and take a bus into the city.
 Be sure you ride a gondola, it’s totally worth the money.

-There is much to consider concerning gear when preparing for a big cycle adventure.
-The most basic is whether or not to gear up at home or once you arrive.
+There’s much to consider concerning gear when preparing for a big cycle adventure.
+The most basic concern is whether or not to gear up at home or once you arrive.
 Weigh the pros and cons.
-In general, adventure gear, including cycle gear, is cheaper in North America than it is in Europe, especially when you figure in the exchange rate.
+In general, adventure gear, including cycle gear, is cheaper in North America than in Europe, especially when you figure in the exchange rate.
 Flying your own bike and gear is very doable.
-Be sure to call your airline and get all of the details on how to pack your bike and what they accept and don’t except.
+Be sure to call your airline and get all of the details on how to pack your bike and what they do and don’t accept.
 This minimizes problems at the airport.

-You can definitely purchase everything you need, including bike, panniers, camping gear, the works anywhere you choose to fly into Europe, just do your homework and make sure your budget can handle it, plan a week in a hostel while you do your shopping, have your bike fitted and gear up.
+You can definitely purchase everything you need, including bike, panniers, camping gear, and the works anywhere you choose to fly into Europe.
+Just do your homework and make sure your budget can handle it, plan for a week in a hostel to do your shopping, have your bike fitted and gear up.

-Another great option is to avail yourself of one of the many guided cycle tours through parts of Europe.
-Your bike, your gear and your food and lodging are often included in the price.
-Days are spent blissfully riding through the countryside while your gear is moved ahead of you by van to the next hotel.
-Or, take one of the cycle-river combo tours where you spend nights on boat floating down the river and days cycling on the beautiful bike paths.
+Another great option is to avail yourself of one of the many guided cycle toursthrough parts of Europe.
+A bike, gear, and food and lodging are often included in the price.
+Days are spent blissfully riding through the countryside while your gear is moved by van to the next hotel.
+Or, take one of the cycle-river combo tours where you spend nights on a boat floating down the river and days cycling on the beautiful bike paths.
 No matter how you do it, you’ll love cycling in Europe.
 If you have a week, take a tour!
-If you have a year, take your time, eat lots of crusty bread, drink local wine and make memories to last a lifetime.
+If you have a month or a year, take your time.
+Stop often.
+Eat crusty bread, drink local wine, and make memories to last a lifetime.